DamianB-BitFlipper/tezos-warranty/README.md

 ### User Roles

 A user of this smart contract can query the blockchain for the warranty NFTs under their possession.
 Additionally, a user may transfer any of their warranties that are not yet expired and still have remaining allowed transfers.
 A user can also delegate custody of a specified warranty NFT to another address.
-A delegate may then operate on the NFT as if it were the user with the original ownership.
+The delegate may then operate on the NFT as if they were the user with the original ownership.

 ## Setup